CSEA - Classified Service Employees Benefits Summary

 For more information, please contact the Delhi Campus Child Care Center at 607-746-4710.

 All SUNY Delhi employees and their families can, if and when the need arises, obtain assistance for a variety of personal concerns through the Joint Labor-Management Employee Assistance Program (EAP).

 This free referral program is designed to confidentially help employees and their families cope with personal concerns such as emotional stress, family and marital discord, financial and legal difficulties, alcoholism, drug abuse problems, etc., which may not only disrupt the employee’s personal life, but may seriously impair their ability to perform their job effectively.

-Further details concerning this confidential program can be obtained by contacting Cathy Harris, SUNY Delhi Health and Counseling Services, 111 Foreman Hall, at 607-746-4688.
+Further details concerning this confidential program can be obtained by contacting B. Davis, SUNY Center for Student Leadership and Engagement, 221 Farrell Center, at 607-746-4841.